mastercodercat/mastercodercat/README.md

-# Sr. Frontend Heavy Full Stack Web/Web3 Developer with the latest technologies
+# Sr. Full Stack Web/Web3 Developer with the latest technologies

 🔭 A frontend heavy full stack web/web3 developer with 10+ years experience in web development, using the latest technologies, languages, frameworks, and libraries in different areas, including frontend, backend, full stack, and web3.